CristianLopez3/aws-notes/README.md

 [Skill Builder course](https://explore.skillbuilder.aws/learn/course/134/play/136404/aws-cloud-practitioner-essentials)

 > [!IMPORTANT]
-> All the content here is from AWS Skill Builder, although it might have some definitions and descriptions provided by my.
+> _All the content here is from AWS Skill Builder, although it might have some definitions and descriptions provided by me._

 ### Content Table